joshuaboniface/respeaker-led/README.md

 ### Main Files

-#### `apa102.py`

-A library used by `daemon.py` to interface with the ReSpeaker's APA102 LED array.
-Hard-forked from Martin Erzberger's library mentioned above.

 #### `trigger.py`

 The client command processor.
 It sends its arguments to the `cmd_socket` (by default `/run/respeaker-led.sock`) of the daemon and then exits.